intel/intel-optimization-for-horovod/docs/intel_gpus.rst

 Install Deep Learning Frameworks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To bring Intel GPU devices into **TensorFlow** community for AI workload acceleration, Intel promoted a new user visible ``XPU`` device type as a device abstraction for Intel heterogeneous computation architectures and implemented corresponding device runtime in **Intel® Extension for TensorFlow**.
+To bring Intel GPU devices into **TensorFlow** community for AI workload acceleration, Intel promoted a new user visible ``XPU`` device type as a device abstraction for Intel computation architectures and implemented corresponding device runtime in **Intel® Extension for TensorFlow**.

-If want to use **TensorFlow**, install `Tensorflow 2.12.0  <https://www.tensorflow.org/install>`__  and `Intel® Extension for TensorFlow* 1.2 <https://github.com/intel/intel-extension-for-tensorflow/tree/r1.2#install>`__.
+To use **TensorFlow** and **Intel® Extension for TensorFlow**, please follow `Tensorflow 2.12.0 installation <https://www.tensorflow.org/install>`__  and `Intel® Extension for TensorFlow* 1.2 installation <https://github.com/intel/intel-extension-for-tensorflow/tree/r1.2#install>`__.

 Install the Horovod pip package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~